 Food: The standard cost for food that covers 3 meals per day for the 9-month academic year.

-Transportation: This is an estimate of the cost of traveling to and from campus and school-related activities for the 9 month academic year.
+Transportation: This is an estimate of the cost of using public transportation to travel to and from campus and school-related activities for the 9 month academic year.

 Other Costs: The standard amount students spend on general personal items, entertainment, clothes, laundry, etc.